e-kwsm/ompi/ompi/mca/osc/ubcl/README.md

 take a whole group.
 So *Post* and *Start* loop on the group given in argument and the *Complete*, *Wait* and *Test* loop on the groups specified - and stored inside the window - when the epoch was established.
-Below is the correspondance list between UBCL and OMPI :
+Below is the correspondence list between UBCL and OMPI :
 - `MPI_Win_post`     => `ubcl_win_target_grants_lock`
 - `MPI_Win_start`    => `ubcl_win_initiator_waits_lock`
 - `MPI_Win_complete` => `ubcl_win_initiator_releases_lock`